 - How many freckles you get depends on the skin type you have inherited.
-Some families get only a few or no freckles, while members of other families may get hundreds.
+Some families get only a few or no freckles, while members of other families may get hundreds or thousands.

 - People are not born with freckles, they only develop after a person has been exposed to sunlight.

 - One type appears when the skin is exposed to sun in summer, and this type fades during winter months.